robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 The fear of being invaded will let us be squeezed by a more 3% of our GDP in buying weapons.
 When nations buy weapons in large quantities they should use them otherwise politicians should face the shame of having wasted a lot of public money.
 The sunk-cost fallacy, right?

 Starting a war to hide today's avoidable sunk-cost sounds like starting a WW3 to hide the US public and private debts.
-Which compound is more than $104 trillions?
-On 25th June 2025, the [usdebtclock.org](https://www.usdebtclock.org) was accounting the U.S. public debt a little above $37T and the combined with private debt half its way to $105T.

-It is amazing how some people can think that we **all** are a bunch of idiots that can hopelessly fall again and again into the same rat-traps just because they are presented with a different box.
+It is amazing how some people can think that we **all** are a bunch of idiots that can hopelessly fall again and again into the same rat-traps just because it is presented in a different shape or color.

 - [Il modello otto-novecentesco ha fallito](324-il-modello-otto-novecentesco-ha-fallito.md#?target=_blank) &nbsp; (2025-06-14)